 - Ethnic specialism?
-Poetic Endings are based in West London so they are used to helping a mix of ethnicities and religions.
+Poetic Endings are based in South London so they are used to helping a mix of ethnicities and religions.

 - Home arranged funerals – Yes, happy to act as a consultant to anyone who wants to care for their dead person at home, or to refer them to a home funeral specialist.